 - Numerous integrations

 - Expensive extras

-DEAR Inventory is an inventory management solution for small to medium-sized businesses.
-Packed full of features, this Software-as-a-Service (SaaS) application will organize your company’s back-end tasks and save you from hours of busywork and the frustration of reconciling numbers across different software platforms.
+DEAR Inventory is ERP (enterprise resource planning) software for small to large-sized businesses.
+Packed full of features, this software-as-a-service (SaaS) application promises to organize your company’s back-end tasks and save hours of busywork and the frustration of reconciling numbers across different software platforms.

 Table of Contents